debo19/Assignment1_Blockchain/README.md

 ### Methods in `blockchain.py`

-* We have made `localhost:6000` as a primary node which takes care of adding new nodes to the network, maintain the stakes of those nodes , conduct the election process and choosing __3 delegate (validator) nodes__ which are authorised to validate transactions mine new blocks.
+* We have made `localhost:6000` as a primary node which takes care of adding new nodes to the network, maintain the stakes of those nodes, conduct voting and choose __3 delegate (validator) nodes__ which are authorised to validate transactions and mine new blocks.

 * We can add as many nodes as we want to the network using the `nodes/add` API endpoint, but only 3 nodes will be selected as validator (delegate) nodes after the voting process.

 * The 3 delegates are chosen from the pool of all stakeholders based on their stakes and votes received, i.e. the top 3 nodes having highest value of `(stake x votes)` are chosen to be the delegates.

 * The primary node (localhost:6000) generates the delegate list and all other nodes can view the elected delegates.
-For this we have a sync().
+For this we have a sync() method.
 *

 ### API endpoints to interact with our blockchain

 1). `/nodes/add`

-This is the first step in initialising our network.
-This POST route requires the user to enter the URLs of the nodes to be added to the network along with their stake one by one.
-Make sure to run this endpoint from all ports before begining any transactions with the blockchain.
+This is the starting stage of setting up our network.
+The user must input each node's URL and stake individually for this POST route in order to add them to the network.
+Be sure to run this endpoint from all ports before starting any blockchain transactions.
 ![Nodes add](./DemoImages/nodes-add.png)

 2). `/voting`

-This is a GET route to begin the voting process.
-Here in our case, only the primary node has the authority to conduct voting among all the other nodes who have stake.
-All other nodes who do not have access to conduct voting will receive error message.
-The endpoint sends the voting results to the primary node.
-The JSON response consists of the address of the node, stake of the node and the value of (stake x votes) of that node.
+This is a GET route that starts the voting.
+In this instance, only the primary node has the power to perform voting among all the stake-holding nodes.
+The error notice will be sent to all other nodes that do not have access to perform voting.
+The endpoint notifies the main node of the vote results.
+The address of the node, the node's stake, and the value of (stake x votes) of that node are all included in the JSON response.

 Voting results showing address, stake and (votes x stake) of all participating nodes
 ![Voting](./DemoImages/voting.png)

-Nodes apart from the primary node will receive an error as they are not eligible to conduct election.
+Nodes apart from the primary node will receive an error if they are not eligible to conduct election.
 ![Error](./DemoImages/voting_error.png)

 3). `/delegates/show`